andrey-evg-korolyov/dilsymon/README.md

 1. Enter the parameters of the created database in the "db" section of the esm.config.json file
 2. Apply the datadase.sql script in the created database

-The "x_period" parameter in the "db" section of the esm.config.json file means the number of recent records in SQL equal to the number of points on the chart.
+The "x_period" parameter in the "db" section of the esm.config.json file means the number of recent records in SQL equal to the number of points on the graph.
+The "x_period_disk" parameter means the number of points multiplied by the number of disks on the installed device.